HEP-FCC/fcc-tutorials/FccCondor.md

 By Default, the results "ee_ZH_Zmumu_Hbb.root" should appear in the current working directory.

+Congratulations !!!

+You ran FCC softwares on HTCondor.

 You can check the status of your job by typing :

 ```